 Signs That DBT Is Right For You

-- Your moods change quickly and it usually takes a long time for you to “get over” things.
+Your moods change quickly and it usually takes a long time for you to “get over” things.
 You feel that you are more emotionally sensitive than other people you know.
 Maybe some of these people refer to you as being “too sensitive”.

 You have problems with anger.
 When you are angry you may “explode” or act out in different ways (e.g., verbally attack others, break things, abuse alcohol or drugs, drive recklessly, self-harm).
 Yet, there are times when you may hold your anger inside so that everyone thinks you are fine.

-- Your relationships tend to be chaotic.
+Your relationships tend to be chaotic.
 You often have conflicts with your parents, your partner, and other important people in your life.
 Many of your relationships in the past have been intense, damaging, and have ended badly, but other times you isolated yourself to avoid being rejected, hurt, or abandoned by others.

-- You often feel empty or numb inside and do anything possible to avoid that feeling.
+You often feel empty or numb inside and do anything possible to avoid that feeling.

-- You sometimes take things way too personally.
+You sometimes take things way too personally.
 Maybe some people say that you get “too defensive”.
 When things don’t work out for you, you may start blaming other people or blaming yourself too much and you are unable to figure out a way forward.

-- Your difficulties with emotions have stopped you from achieving your goals (e.g., school, job, relationships) even though have the ability to achieve them.
+Your difficulties with emotions have stopped you from achieving your goals (e.g., school, job, relationships) even though have the ability to achieve them.

 DBT Treatment at DBT Psychological Services of Long Island

-If you can see yourself in some or most of the above statements, DBT may be the right treatment for you.
+If you or someone you know is interested in DBT therapy you’re now in good hands.
 To more fully determine if you can benefit from DBT, scheduling a meeting with a DBT therapist is the next step you should take.
 For more information, call us at 631-828-2082 or visit our contact page and send us a message.